 3. Trees Subsidies

-- Each tree will be subsidized by 75%
+- Each tree is subsidized by approximately 80%

 4. Planting Considerations (Very Important)